openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following new parameters are defined by this specification:

 * `presentation_definition`: CONDITIONAL.
-A string containing a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange].
+A string containing a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange].
 See (#request_presentation_definition) for more details.
 * `presentation_definition_uri`: CONDITIONAL.
-A string containing an HTTPS URL pointing to a resource where a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange] can be retrieved .
+A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange] can be retrieved .
 See (#request_presentation_definition_uri) for more details.
 * `nonce`: REQUIRED.
 This parameter follows the definition given in [@!OpenID.Core].
 It is used to securely bind the Verifiable Presentation(s) provided by the AS to the particular transaction.
 * `response_mode` OPTIONAL. as defined in [@!OAuth.Responses].
 If the parameter is not present, the default value is `fragment`.
 This parameter is also used to request signing & encryption (see (#jarm)) as well as to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post)).

-Additional considerations need to be considered for the following parameters defined in [@!RFC6749]:
+Additional considerations need to be made for the following parameters defined in [@!RFC6749]:

 * `response_type`: REQUIRED.
 This specification can be used with all response types as defined in the registry established by [@!RFC6749].
 This specification introduces the new response type `vp_token`.
 This response type asks the Authorization Server (AS) to return a `vp_token` authorization response parameter.
 * `scope`: OPTIONAL.
 The Wallet MAY allow verifiers to request presentation of  Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.

-Note: A request MUST contain either a `presentation_definition` or a `presentation_definition_uri` or a single `scope` value representing a presentation definition, those three ways to request credential presentation are mutually exclusive.
+Note: The three ways to request credential presentation are mutually exclusive.
+A request MUST NOT contain more than one of `presentation_definition`, `presentation_definition_uri`, or a `scope` value representing a Presentation Definition.
 The Wallet MUST refuse any request violating this requirement.

 A public key to be used by the Wallet as an input to the key agreement to encrypt Authorization Response (see (#jarm)) MAY be passed by the Verifier using `jwks` or `jwks_uri` claim within the `client_metadata` request parameter (see (#client_metadata_parameters)).